idamith/spring-boot-starter-data-rest-i18n/README.md

-# Demo Project for i18n with Spring Boot Rest
+# Spring Boot Translatable REST API

 This demo project is to demonstrate how to implement internationalization (i18n) in Spring Boot based REST API.